SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 }
 ```

-The page is represented by an object.
-The component is represented by another object.
-Both naturally model the real-world application in object-oriented programming.
+The page and component are represented by their own objects.
+Both objects only have methods for the **services** they offer, which matches the real-world application in object-oriented programming.

 You can even
 nest component objects inside other component objects for more complex